 3. Christmas in the Big Woods, Laura Ingalls Wilder.
 I couldn’t wait to read The Little House on The Prairie books to my kids and this picture book wonderfully illustrates how different Christmas was in the past.
 I love history and think we can learn a lot from the past, but this also helped us talk about all we have now and to be grateful.

-4. Robert Sabuda’s incredible pop-up books like The Christmas Story and 12 Days of Christmas.
+4. Robert Sabuda’s incredible pop-up books like The Christmas Story, Christmas Alphabet, and 12 Days of Christmas.
 They are simply the most amazingly detailed pop-ups you’ll ever see and are something we all look forward to opening every Christmas.

 5. If You Take a Mouse to The Movies, Laura Numeroff.
 We started reading this when our daughter was small, but I think we read it every year into high school!
 It’s so fun anticipating what that cheeky mouse will do next.